 Candlelight Hike

-press release: 1.2 mile self guided hike along the White Oak Nature Trail, which will be lit with hundreds of glowing jack-o-lanterns and luminaries.
-Bonfire.
-Refreshments for sale.
+media release: Join us for a self-guided hike along parts of the Lakeshore and Oak Knoll Trail, lit with hundreds of glowing jack-o-lanterns.
+Warm up by the bonfire and enjoy refreshments sold by the Lake Kegonsa State Park Friends Group.

-There is no fee for this event, but a valid park admission sticker is required for entry.
+There is no fee for the event, but a valid park admission sticker is required.
+This event is weather permitting.

 Info

-Lake Kegonsa State Park, Stoughton 2405 Door Creek Rd. , Stoughton, Wisconsin 53589 View Map
+Lake Kegonsa State Park, Stoughton 2405 Door Creek Road, Stoughton, Wisconsin 53589

 Halloween, Recreation